-His English was good but we were in for a surprise when the narration began on the motorboat.
+His English was good, but we were in for a surprise when the narration began on the motorboat.
 As we intently listened to the tour guide speak Japanese over the loudspeaker, we began to realize that he had no intention of following up his narration in English.
-A couple from Australia began to chuckle and soon the man commented, “I guess that’s what you get for $6.00!”
-We all appreciated the humor and a friendly banter broke out between my husband and the stranger.
+A couple from Australia started to chuckle, and soon the man commented, “I guess that’s what you get for $6.00!”
+We all appreciated the humor, and a friendly banter broke out between my husband and the stranger.

 What the ride lacked in information, it made up in the scenery.
 Tokyo’s Sky Tree and Asahi Brewery were seen at various angles from the water.
 We cruised under historical bridges and by the charming Yakatabune boats with their hanging red lanterns and traditional low-slung design.
 The opportunity to simply relax and allow the cool, humid airbrush against our faces was welcoming.
 It re-energized us.
 Later, I looked up the significance of the bridges we floated past on the internet.
 They were the Azumabashi, the Kototoibashi, and Sakurabashi bridges.
 All with a unique history of their own.

 A long, wide avenue stretches out after the first gate, marked with vendors on each side.
 We walked by food stalls, merchandise stands, restaurants.
 The smells from the food were enticing.
 We stopped and tried a deep-fried donut hole filled with bean paste.
 It was delicious.
 As we proceeded, I noticed an omikuji stall.
 I had some information on this from a YouTuber.
-Omikuji is Japanese fortune paper.
+Omikuji is a Japanese fortune paper.
 Metal canisters sat on a shelf in front of a cluster of wooden drawers.
-By paying 100 yen, my youngest son picked up the canister and shook it as if he were shaking up dice in a crap game (Remember I’m from Las Vegas).
+By paying 100 yen, my youngest son picked up the canister and shook it as if he were shaking dice in a crap game (Remember, I’m from Las Vegas).
 Tipping it over, one stick finally slipped out from a tiny hole in the canister.
 A number (in Japanese characters) is written on the stick.
-By matching up the number to the drawer that has the same, he opened the drawer and pulled out a sheet of paper.
+The rod is then matched up to a drawer with the same number.
+He opened the drawer and pulled out a sheet of paper.
 The fortune is written on the paper.
 Only the kids tried it.
 (I was busy filming it all).
 We lucked out!
 Both boys had good fortune.
 However, if you end up with a bad one, there is a rack of metal wires beside the fortune stall where you tie your fortune.
 This is supposed to release you of your bad fortune with an intervention from the gods.